djavko/djavko.github.io/docs/research.md

 ### Biological applications

 Through a "cell painting" assay, we found a few compounds that appear "active."
-Cell painting is a complex experiment, and usually requires numerous validation follow-up experiments to be sure that the compound is interesting to follow-up with. \
+Cell painting is a complex experiment, and usually requires numerous validation follow-up experiments to be sure that the compound is interesting to follow-up with.

 We also collaborate with other labs for more specific experiments related to biology.

 ### Materials science and sensors
+We made convenient radical precursors which can initiate polymerization reactions.

+We also discovered a convenient way to generate trisulfur radical anions.